Scow: New Zealand trading scows

 The American scow design was copied and modified in New Zealand by early immigrant settlers to Auckland in the 1870s.
 In 1873, a sea captain named George Spencer, who had once lived and worked on the American Great Lakes and had gained a first-hand knowledge of the practical working capabilities of the sailing barges that plied their trade on the lakes, recognised the potential use of similar craft in the protected waters of the Hauraki Gulf, Auckland.
-He commissioned a local shipbuilder, Septimus Meiklejohn, to construct a small flat-bottomed sailing barge named the Lake Erie, which was built at Omaha, not far from Mahurangi.
+He commissioned a local shipbuilder, Septimus Meiklejohn, to construct a small flat-bottomed sailing barge named the Lake Erie, which was built at Ōmaha, not far from Mahurangi.
 An account of the launching of this vessel appeared in 1873 in the Auckland newspaper, The Daily Southern Cross, which gave its readers a good idea of the distinctive construction and advantages over other vessels.

 The Lake Erie was 60 feet 6 inches in length, seventeen feet 3 inches in breadth and had a draught of three feet 4 inches.
 It was fitted with lee boards (a type of keel slotted onto the sides of the vessel), but these were highly impracticable in rough weather on the New Zealand coast.
 Later scows were constructed with the much safer slab-sided centre board, which crews raised and lowered as required.
 This one small craft spawned a fleet of sailing scows that became associated with the gum trade and the flax and kauri industries of northern New Zealand.

 Scows came in all manner of shape and sizes and all manner of sailing rigs, but the "true" sailing scow displayed no fine lines or fancy rigging.
 They were designed for hard work and heavy haulage and they did their job remarkably well.
 They took cattle north from the stockyards of Auckland and returned with a cargo of kauri logs, sacks of kauri gum, shingle, firewood, flax or sand.
 With their flat bottoms they could be sailed or poled much further up the many tributaries and rivers where the bushmen and bullock teams had the freshly sawn kauri logs amassed, thereby saving a great deal of time and energy on the part of the bushmen.
 Flat-bottomed scows were also capable of grounding on a beach for loading and unloading.
 Over the side went duckboards, wheelbarrows, and banjo shovels.
 The crew then filled the vessel with sand, racing against the turn of the tide.
 When the tide did turn, they loaded the equipment back on board and put off to sea.
 Occasionally an inexperienced skipper overloaded the scow.
 Then, as the water rose against the outside of the hull (diminishing the amount of safe "free board"), the crew had to shovel rapidly to reduce the contents in the hold to a safe level.